-Download and run Reimage Plus to scan for corrupt files from here, if files are found to be corrupt and missing repair them.
+Download and run Restoro to scan for corrupt files from here, if files are found to be corrupt and missing repair them.
 Whilst the methods below will fix your issue, and this method is optional, but recommended because sometimes, other softwares and programs, or add-ins can change the file integrity which can also trigger such issues.

 Default File Locations